ClarkMcGrew/gundamOscAnaTools/resources/TabulateNuOscillator/README.md

 * DM21    -- delta M^2 21.
 * DM32    -- delta M^2 32.
 * DCP     -- delta CP.
+* SIGN32  -- sign of delta M^2 32 (positive for greater than or equal to zero)

 These values will be mapped into the enum values used by NuOscillator (i.e. kTH12, kTH12, kTH23, kDM12, kDM23, and kDCP [Note: NuOscillator